abhiTronix/vidgear/docs/gears/streamgear/introduction.md

 SteamGear currently only supports [**MPEG-DASH**](https://www.encoding.com/mpeg-dash/) _(Dynamic Adaptive Streaming over HTTP, ISO/IEC 23009-1)_ , but other adaptive streaming technologies such as Apple HLS, Microsoft Smooth Streaming, will be added soon.
 Also, Multiple DRM support is yet to be implemented.

+!!! tip "For streaming with traditional protocols such as RTMP, RTSP/RTP you can use [WriteGear](../../writegear/introduction/) API instead."

 &thinsp;

 !!! danger "Important"